All content © Elmet Archaeological Services Ltd unless otherwise stated 2015

 Registered Office: Office 3 Wath Trinity Community Hall, Chapel Street, Wath-

 ARCHAEOLOGICAL SERVICES LTD.

-Take a look at our programmes from previous years by following the links below:
+To take a look at our programmes from previous years, follow the links below:

 Registration for this year’s conference is now open!
 This year we are offering a slightly reduced rate on tickets that are booked online in advance of the event.
 Dearne Valley Archaeology Group members are also entitled to a 10% discount.